 Stay Over: While Centerville lacks lodging, nearby Columbia has myriad hotel and rental options.

 Related post: Visit Centerville, the Home of Minnie Pearl

 Distance from Nashville: 76 miles, 1 hour and 15 minutes

-Speaking of country music legends, Humphreys County is not just home to Loretta Lynn, it also lays claim to her eponymous ranch, which has cabins, tent cabin and RV hookup spots, as well as myriad outdoor offerings to keep families occupied for a full day—or weekend.
+Speaking of country music legends, Humphreys County is not just home to Loretta Lynn, it also lays claim to her eponymous ranch, which has cabins, tent cabin and RV hookup spots, as well as outdoor offerings to keep families occupied for a full day—or weekend.
 Humphreys’ county seat is the charming town of Waverly, which has an old Greyhound station that now serves as the chamber, as well as the 1,075-acre Johnsonville State Historic Park, home to the Civil War battle of the same name.
-Relatively new, the Walls Art Park is a free, open-air art gallery in the middle of the woods where several of our muralist friends have painted (I’ve yet to visit, but it’s on my radar).
+Walls Art Park is a free, open-air art gallery in the middle of the woods where several of our muralist friends have painted.

 Related post: Escape to Loretta Lynn’s Ranch